springernature/frontend-playbook/javascript/house-style.md

 # JavaScript style guide

 This document outlines the way we write JavaScript.
-It's a living styleguide – it will grow as our practices do.
+It's a living style guide – it will grow as our practices do.

 - [General principles](#general-principles)
   - [Progressively enhance](#progressively-enhance)